National Water Quality Initiative

 The Spring Creek-Union Flat watershed has a rich history of agricultural productivity and innovation.
 With 94% of land use dedicated to dryland agriculture, the adoption of management practices can have a significant influence on water quality.

-However, conservation efforts in this watershed are primarily dependent on landowner and producer engagement and we are looking for your input to shape the future planning efforts in the area.
+However, conservation efforts in this watershed are primarily dependent on landowner and producer engagement.
+Survey input was collected to shape future planning efforts in the area.

 Spring Creek - Union Flat Subwatershed